Forget Final Fantasy XV, Here's Why You Should Play Trails of Cold Steel Instead

 The Legend of Heroes: Trails of Cold Steel

-Nihon Falcom games have never really made much of a splash in the West, possibly because very few of them were actually localised and released prior to more recent years.
+Nihon Falcom games have never really made much of a splash in the West, possibly because very few of them were actually localized and released prior to more recent years.
 Enthusiasts may know of them for the Ys series, which are excellent (albeit challenging) action JRPGs.
 Just recently, another title of theirs called Xanadu Next was re-released on Steam.
 But to me, their most impressive success has been the long running Legend of Heroes series.

 If the name sounds familiar, you might have seen a game called Trails in the Sky on Steam and PSP.
 Set in the same series and in the same world, Trails in the Sky feels and plays similarly to Trails of Cold Steel, and is absolutely well worth your time.
 With a fantastic story, brilliant characters, and a solid gameplay system, it’ll be one of the better experiences a JRPG fan can have, as is its sequel.
 It comes very highly recommended from your truly.